intel/iotg-yocto-bsp-public/README.md

 stated in the associated recipe (.bb file) unless otherwise stated.
 License information for any other recipes is either explicitly stated or defaults to GPL version 2.

-The use of this Intel Apollo Lake BSP with Linux Kernel is licensed under [SOFTWARE LIMITED LICENSE AGREEMENT](https://github.com/01org/bsp-apollolake-i/blob/master/Intel%20Software%20License_15Oct15.pdf)
+The use of this Intel Atom E3900 BSP with Linux Kernel is licensed under [SOFTWARE LIMITED LICENSE AGREEMENT](https://github.com/01org/iotg-yocto-bsp-public/blob/e3900/master/Intel%20Software%20License_15Oct15.pdf)

-# About Intel Apollo Lake-I Yocto BSP
+# About Intel Atom E3900 Yocto BSP
-This Intel Apollo Lake BSP contains the following essential components for building a custom embedded Linux image.
+This Intel Atom E3900 BSP contains the following essential components for building a custom embedded Linux image.
 - One-Click setup script for setting up build environment from scratch
-- meta-intel layer for Linux kernel configurations
+- meta-intel-leafhill layer for Linux kernel configurations
 - meta-intel-middleware layer for user space packages and configurations
 - template of local.conf for building core-image-sato-sdk and core-image-sato image